Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Habakkuk is a short book of only three chapters.
 It is one of the twelve minor prophetic books that bear each prophet's name.
 Habakkuk gives an account of what was going on in his midst.
 The nation was in chaos, with riots, corrupt judges, laws not being followed and no justice.
 Habakkuk complained, questioned God and accused Him of doing nothing about it (Habakkuk 1:1-4).

-God answered the prophet, but it was not what Habakkuk wanted to hear.
+God answered the prophet, but it was not what Habakkuk wanted or expected to hear.
 God assured Habakkuk that He was working on the corruption in the land.
 Instead of telling the prophet what He was doing, He wanted Habakkuk to be patient and walk by faith, according to Habakkuk 2:4.

 Not only that, but God told the prophet that He was going to use Israel's enemies, the Chaldeans to bring judgment on the people.
 When Habakkuk heard that, he didn't understand God's motive.
 He told God that the Chaldeans were worse than God's own people (Habakkuk 3:2).